wb7odyfred/ConvergenceOS/README.md

 ## Installing

 When installing ConvergenceOS, please first install a fresh "vanilla" Ubuntu 18.04 or Linux Mint/Cinnamon 19 64 bit distribution on your machine.
-Installing this on top of systems that you have already been running hasn't been tested, and is discouraged.
+Installing this on top of systems that you have already been running, whose configuration and packages may differ from the initial default Ubuntu/Mint install hasn't been tested, and is not recommended.

 After installing a supported Linux distro, clone the ConvergenceOS repository into your home directory.
 Enter the ConvergenceOS folder and type: